tlee753/simple-website/README.md

-# laurenlee.me
+# Simple Website
-laurenlee's personal website
+bare minimum website as an example/tutorial for people learning webdev